 The following section lists a menu of strategies that can be applied to Greater Des Moines.
-The policies are divided into four topics: Parking Regulations & Incentives, Pricing & Payment, Promote Alternate Modes, and Sustainable, Walkable Design.
+The policies are divided into four topics: Parking Regulations & Incentives, Pricing & Payment, Promotion of Transportation Choices, and Sustainable, Walkable Design.
 Not all strategies are applicable to the entire region; thus, next to each policy is a classification of relevance to the region or the Central Business District (CBD).